opynfinance/GammaProtocol/docs/contracts-documentation/Controller.md

 #### Return Values:

-- true if callee address is whitelisted, otherwise false
+- True if callee address is whitelisted, False if not

 ### Function `_refreshConfigInternal() internal`